squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == What Squid mailing lists are available? ==

   * [[MailTo(squid-users AT squid-cache DOT org)]] hosts general discussions about the Squid cache software. subscribe via [[MailTo(squid-users-subscribe AT squid-cache DOT org)]].
-Previous messages are available for browsing at [http://www.squid-cache.org/mail-archive/squid-users/ the Squid Users Archive], and also at [http://marc.theaimsgroup.com/?l=squid-users&r=1&w=2 theaimsgroup.com].
+Previous messages are available for browsing at [http://www.squid-cache.org/mail-archive/squid-users/ the Squid Users Archive], and also at [http://marc.theaimsgroup.com/?l=squid-users&r=1&w=2 theaimsgroup.com] and [http://squid.markmail.org/ MarkMail].
   * squid-users-digest: digested (daily) version of above.
 Subscribe via [[MailTo(squid-users-digest-subscribe AT squid-cache DOT org)]].
   * [[MailTo(squid-announce AT squid-cache DOT org)]] is a receive-only list for announcements of new versions.
 Subscribe via [[MailTo(squid-announce-subscribe AT squid-cache DOT org)]].
   * [[MailTo(squid-bugs AT squid-cache DOT org)]] is meant for sending us bug reports.
 Bug reports received here are given priority over those mentioned on squid-users.